kmolski/acme-bot/docs/shell_syntax.md

 The content of any file from the user's current channel can be used as an argument.

-The first matching file found in the channel will be read & passed to the command.
+The first matching file in the channel will be assigned as the argument value.
 Filenames are enclosed in square brackets, for example:
 ```
 # play tracks from files named "sabadu.txt" and "nanowar.txt"